-On May 12, 2020, the Company's wholly owned subsidiary Aleafia Farms Inc. secured a Health Canada Licence Amendment for its Port Perry Facility's outdoor cultivation expansion.
-The expansion adds an additional 60 acres of outdoor cultivation area, bringing the total to 86 acres (3.7 million sq. ft.)
-The amendment was granted on May 12, 2020, expires on October 13, 2020 and authorizes cannabis cultivation in "Outdoor Grow Area 5".
+On May 12, 2020, Aleafia Health's wholly owned subsidiary Aleafia Farms Inc. secured a Health Canada licence amendment for its Port Perry Facility's outdoor cultivation expansion.
+The expansion added an additional 60 acres of outdoor cultivation area, bringing the total to 86 acres (3.7 million sq. ft.).
+The amendment was granted on May 12, 2020, expires on October 13, g) Entire Niagara Facility Approved for Operations

+2020 and authorizes cannabis cultivation in "Outdoor Grow Area 5".